 Whether you or a relative are paying or about to pay for care or nursing home services, there are a few funding issues you should consider.

-Browell Smith & Co Solicitors has a specialist team which can guide you and your family through the many issues surrounding care home fees, particularly with regard to the NHS Continuing Healthcare Funding.
+Browell Smith & Co Solicitors has a specialist team who can guide you and your family through the many issues surrounding care home fees, particularly with regard to the NHS Continuing Healthcare Funding.

 If you are at all unsure whether you, a friend or family member has paid care home fees that should have been covered by the NHS, then contact our expert team to discuss this further.